D. Ramanaidu

 Daggubati Ramanaidu (6 June 1936 – 18 February 2015) was an Indian film producer known for his work in Telugu cinema.
 He founded Suresh Productions in 1964 which became of one of the largest film production companies in India.
-He was placed in the Guinness Book of World Records for the most films produced by an individual, with more than 150 films in 13 Indian languages.
+He was one of the most influential movie moguls in Indian cinema.
+He was placed in the Guinness Book of World Records for the most films produced by an individual, with more than 150 films in all official Indian languages.
 He also served as a Member of Parliament for the Bapatla constituency in Andhra Pradesh in the 13th Lok Sabha from 1999 to 2004.

 In 2012, Ramanaidu was conferred with the third-highest civilian award of India, the Padma Bhushan, in recognition for his contribution to Indian cinema.
 In 2009, he was conferred with the Dada Saheb Phalke Award, the highest award for films in Indian cinema.
 He has also received the Raghupathi Venkaiah Award, and the Filmfare Lifetime Achievement Award – South for his work in Telugu cinema.
 Ramanaidu contributed a substantial part of his earnings to numerous philanthropic purposes under the "Ramanaidu Charitable Trust" that was founded in 1991.

 Early life

-Daggubati Ramanaidu was born on 6 June 1936 into an agricultural family in Karamchedu, a village in Prakasam district in the present day Andhra Pradesh.
-He completed his schooling in the village and had his college education in Chirala and later graduated out of the Presidency College, Chennai.
+Daggubati Ramanaidu was born on 6 June 1936 in a Telugu Kamma family in Karamchedu, a village in Prakasam district in the present day Andhra Pradesh.
+He completed his schooling in the village and had his college education in Chirala and later graduated from Presidency College, Chennai.

 He started his career as a rice-mill owner and later got into the transport business.
 During this time, his father joined with a relative and co-produced the Telugu film Nammina Bantu (1958), starring Akkineni Nageswara Rao and Savitri.
 He performed the dupe of Nageswara Rao in the film.
 Nageswara Rao advised him to go to Madras (now Chennai) and work with film-makers.
 He closed down his rice mill as he was not happy with it, and moved to Madras in 1962.
 He intended to start a brick business, but later switched to real estate.
 His frequent visits to the "Andhra Club" got him acquainted with the Telugu film fraternities.